shingo256/trashed/README.md

 The trash can has to be compliant with freedesktop.org spec in
 <https://freedesktop.org/wiki/Specifications/trash-spec/>

-Note that it is basically for Emacs on Linux including Windows Subsystem for Linux but not native Windows or Mac OS, which have their proprietary trash can mechanisms.
-In Emacs, You can trash files by deleting them when `delete-by-moving-to-trash` is t.
-This package gives you a simple but convenient user interface to manage them.
+In Emacs, You can trash files by deleting them with setting `delete-by-moving-to-trash` to t.
+This package provides a simple but convenient user interface to manage those trashed files.
+Note that native Windows Emacs (so-called NTEmacs, NOT Emacs on Windows Subsystem for Linux) uses Windows native trash can mechanism, which is out of scope of this package.

 ## Installation